What is pandemic influenza?

 What can be done to prevent worker exposure?

 Employers must be ready to implement a pandemic influenza prevention plan that should be created with the input of CUPE members.
-Employers need to recognize that a pandemic is not business as usual.
-It is a situation requiring new resources and new work processes to prevent the pandemic from spreading.
+It requires new resources and new work processes to prevent the pandemic from spreading.
 The goal of a prevention plan must be to eliminate exposure to the infectious virus as much as possible.
-Methods of control should be the same as for other occupational hazards and should follow the hierarchy of controls:
+Methods of control should be the same as for other occupational hazards, and should follow the hierarchy of controls:

 - Engineering controls